-UNINSURED MOTORISTS (UM)
+UNINSURED MOTORISTS

 Unfortunately, not everyone purchases auto insurance.
 That's why it's important to consider uninsured motorists coverage.
-If you or your passengers are injured by someone who does not carry auto insurance, UM coverage will pay for injuries up to your policy limits.
+If you or your passengers are injured by someone who doesn't carry auto insurance, uninsured motorists coverage will pay for injuries up to your policy limits.
 This includes medical expenses, loss of wages, and related expenses.
-UM coverage also applies if you are a victim of a hit-and-run driver.
+Uninsured motorist coverage also applies if you're a victim of a hit-and-run.